DKMitt/mlbt/README.md

 ### Revision History

-Description of revisions made to the app - Working, last updated 9/16/2017
+Description of revisions made to the app - In Process, last updated 9/16/2017

   - [x] Wireframe project
   - [x] Researched project